Edfame/medication-dispenser/README.md

 # Medication Dispenser

-A simple way to track your medication using an API and an Arduino. :smile:
+A simple way to track your medication using a REST API and an Arduino. :robot: :pill:

 - [x] Started the project. :heavy_check_mark:
 - [x] Arduino System do dispense medication. :heavy_check_mark: